Harare: Contemporary Harare

 Since 2000, Harare has experienced periods of spectacular decline, particularly in the 2000s, but since the Great Recession it has stabilised and experienced significant population growth and uneven economic growth.
 There has nonetheless been substantial international investment and speculation in the city's financial and property markets.
 Development on the urban fringes of the city has occurred in areas such as Borrowdale, Glen Lorne, The Grange, Mount Pleasant Heights, as well as in the new suburbs of Hogerty Hill, Shawasha Hills, Bloomingdale and Westlea.
 Urban sprawl has also expanded into the nearby areas of Mount Hampden, Ruwa and Norton.
 In addition, inner city areas such as Avondale, Eastlea, Belgravia, Newlands and Milton Park have seen increased gentrification driven by speculation from expat Zimbabweans.
 This speculation has also attracted other foreign buyers, resulting in high property prices and widespread rent increases.
 Harare sustained the highest population increase and urban development of any major Zimbabwean city since 2000, with other cities such as Bulawayo, Gweru, and Mutare largely stagnating during the same period.

 Beginning in 2006, the city's growth extended into its northern and western fringes, beyond the city's urban growth boundary.
 Predictions that by 2025 the metropolitan area population will reach 4 to 5 million have sparked concerns over unchecked sprawl and unregulated development.
 The concentration of real estate development in Harare has also come at the expense of other Zimbabwean cities such as Gweru and particularly Bulawayo, which is increasingly characterized by stagnation and high unemployment due to the collapse of many of its heavy industries.
 Today, Harare's property market remains highly priced, more so than regional cities such as Johannesburg and Cape Town.
 The top end of the market is completely dominated by wealthy or dual-citizen Zimbabweans (see Zimbabwean diaspora and Zimbabweans in the United Kingdom), Chinese and South African buyers.
 Despite gentrification and speculation, the country's and city's unemployment rates remain high.

 In 2020, Harare was classified as a Gamma city by the Globalization and World Cities Research Network.
+In 2026, the suburbs of Harare were affected by widespread flooding.